SidSays/Share/Salesforce Integration Patterns.md

 # Salesforce Integration Patterns

 Salesforce, as a versatile CRM platform, often requires integration with various external systems to streamline business processes, enhance data flow, and improve overall efficiency.
 When integrating Salesforce with other systems, it's crucial to employ appropriate integration patterns to ensure seamless communication and data synchronization.

+Effective integration between Salesforce and external systems is essential for maximizing the value of your Salesforce investment.
+By understanding and leveraging different integration patterns, organizations can design robust and efficient integration solutions tailored to their specific requirements.
+Whether you need real-time interactions, asynchronous processing, batch synchronization, or seamless data access, choosing the right integration pattern is key to achieving seamless connectivity and data synchronization across your ecosystem.

-In this document, we'll explore some common Salesforce integration patterns:
+Here, we'll explore some common Salesforce integration patterns:

 ## Synchronous Integration Pattern